Mobius5150/jmblouin-notes/README.md

 While viewing a todo group, select an item by clicking on the whitespace around its name, this will begin a selection.
 Select any other items you would like to send and click the email button on the menu bar.

 ## License
 This application is copyrighted to `Michael Blouin` in `2014`, and released under the APACHE 2.0 License.
+See `LICENSE.txt` for more information.